Proto-Germanic grammar: ōn-stems

 The ōn-stems were an innovated formation, created by attaching n-stem endings to older feminines in -ō.
 They were likewise always feminine, and acted as the feminine counterpart of the an-stems.
 They probably ended in -ǭ, but that is not certain.
 There were also jōn-stems and wōn-stems, declined identical to regular ōn-stems.

 Kroonen additionally reconstructs a single root-ablauting ōn-stem noun, *bijǭ ("bee") (which he reconstructs as *bīō in his published work), which he states to have an oblique stem in *bin-.

 īn-stems

 This group of nouns contained only a single type of abstract noun, formed by attaching an īn-suffix to adjectives.
 They were always feminine, and were essentially identical to ōn-stems, with ī replacing ō in all the forms.
 The nominative singular ended presumably in -į̄.

 r-stems

-The r-stems were limited only to a group of five close kinship terms: *fadēr ‘father’, *mōdēr ‘mother’, *brōþēr ‘brother’, *swestēr ‘sister’ and *duhtēr ‘daughter’.
+The r-stem inflection type was limited to just 7 words.
 Their inflection was somewhat unusual, but generally resembled other consonant stem nouns.
+6 of them were close kinship terms, *fadēr ‘father’, *mōdēr ‘mother’, *brōþēr ‘brother’, *swestēr ‘sister’, *duhtēr ‘daughter’ and *þeuhtēr ‘descendant, grandson’.
+The only word non-kinship related word to use this inflection was *aihtēr ‘owner, possessor’, from *aiganą 'to own, to possess', which was borrowed into Proto-Samic as *ājttrë, and also took on the additional meaning of ‘caretaker’ as well.
+Whilst the first 5 terms were preserved almost universally in modern Germanic languages (albeit being reassigned new inflection types by the middle of the millennium in all) the terms *þeuhtēr (attested in Middle High German tiehter, diehter) and *aihtēr (only attested in the Old Swedish compound iorþattari ‘landowner’). fell into obsolescence early on.